a-sriel/project-1/devlog.md

 2025-10-24 19:30

 The biggest hurdle I've overcome so far while testing my program is definitely the compilation.
 I was only compiling the driver.cpp file, and had forgotten to compile encryption.cpp and logger.cpp by themselves...
 When I was running ./driver, there were no ./encryption or ./logger accessible so the program kept exiting after each command.
 After compiling each program, I was able to test and run the program.
 I need to clean up all of my programs, finish error handling for all cases, and also implement the decryption logic in the driver.
 I also need to check the case for string inputs.
 Apart from this, my program is nearly complete.

+2025-10-24 19:52

+For this session, I need to finish the menu in the driver, add input error handling, and just generally clean up the menu interface.
+I also want to double check that my encryption logic is correct.
+I also need to make sure the history in the driver is working, and to print the menu of options to the user so that they know what to choose from.